Labour market overview, UK: September 2024

 2. Main points

-The early estimate of payrolled employees for April 2024 decreased by 85,000 (0.3%) on the month but increased by 129,000 (0.4%) on the year, to 30.2 million.
-The April 2024 estimate should be treated as a provisional estimate and is likely to be revised when more data are received next month.
+The early estimate of payrolled employees for August 2024 decreased by 59,000 (negative 0.2%) on the month but increased by 122,000 (0.4%) on the year, to 30.3 million.
+The August 2024 estimate should be treated as a provisional estimate and is likely to be revised when more data are received next month.

-Increased volatility of Labour Force Survey (LFS) estimates, resulting from smaller achieved sample sizes, means that estimates of quarterly change should be treated with additional caution, and we recommend using them as part of our suite of labour market indicators, alongside Workforce Jobs, Claimant Count data, and Pay As You Earn (PAYE) Real Time Information (RTI) estimates.
+Increased volatility of Labour Force Survey (LFS) estimates, resulting from smaller achieved sample sizes, means that estimates of change should be treated with additional caution.
+We recommend using them as part of our suite of labour market indicators, alongside Workforce Jobs (WFJ), Claimant Count data, and Pay As You Earn (PAYE) Real Time Information (RTI) estimates.

-The UK employment rate (for people aged 16 to 64 years) was estimated at 74.5% in January to March 2024, below estimates of a year ago, and decreased in the latest quarter.
+The UK employment rate (for people aged 16 to 64 years) was estimated at 74.8% in May to July 2024, below estimates of a year ago, but increased in the latest quarter.

-The UK unemployment rate (for people aged 16 years and over) was estimated at 4.3% in January to March 2024, above estimates of a year ago, and increased in the latest quarter.
+The UK unemployment rate (for people aged 16 years and over) was estimated at 4.1% in May to July 2024, below estimates of a year ago, and decreased in the latest quarter.

-The UK economic inactivity rate for people aged 16 to 64 years was estimated at 22.1% in January to March 2024, above estimates of a year ago, and increased in the latest quarter.
+The UK economic inactivity rate (for people aged 16 to 64 years) was estimated at 21.9% in May to July 2024, above estimates of a year ago, but decreased in the latest quarter.

-Annual growth in employees' average regular earnings (excluding bonuses) in Great Britain was 6.0% in January to March 2024, and annual growth in total earnings (including bonuses) was 5.7%.
+Annual growth in employees' average regular earnings (excluding bonuses) in Great Britain was 5.1% in May to July 2024, and annual growth in total earnings (including bonuses) was 4.0%.
+This total annual growth is affected by the NHS and civil service one-off payments made in June and July 2023.

-There were an estimated 22,000 working days lost because of labour disputes across the UK in March 2024.
+There were an estimated 42,000 working days lost because of labour disputes across the UK in July 2024.
+Most of the strikes were in the health and social work sector.

 !